alexceltare2/arduino_nrg/README.md

 # Universal TI CC430 for Arduino (uniti)
 Universal MSP430 + CC110X for Arduino

-This project aims to make panStamp a universal CC430 chip capable to be programmed using internal or external clocks, switchable carrier frequencies and many other tuneable features.
+This project aims to make panStamp a universal CC430 chip and other MSP430 based cores capable to be programmed using internal or external clocks, switchable carrier frequencies and many other tuneable features, with just a change in the board selection or using a #define argument.
 The default behaviour of the CC430 chipset is to operate with minimal external hardware requirements, meaning that only 1 XTAL clock is required for the RF modulation and the other clocks (Auxiliary Clock, Master Clock and Subsystem master Clock) will be sourced internally with minimal power consumption.
 For help, APIs and other useful stuff, check the Wiki page of this repo.